GhostGamedev/ghostgamedev.github.io/posts/2025-11-21-beginner-gamedev.md

 I suppose I'm currently trying these things, and I'll see how it goes!

 Admittedly, however, due to "life things", gamedev things are currently a bit slow for me...
 But, hey!
 It's still going!
-And, that's what matters! 🙂
+And, that's what matters! 🙂🕹️

-I hope you enjoyed this story and I look forward to chatting again soon! 🙂
+Well, I hope you enjoyed this story and I look forward to chatting again soon! 🙂
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM4NDAzNzAzNV19
+eyJoaXN0b3J5IjpbMTgzMzUyNDE2NywxMzg0MDM3MDM1XX0=
 -->